-FEE is a registered society in the state of Karnataka for promoting various engineering and management related activities.
-It started the operations in the year 2003.
-The core team of the society is from streams of engineering, management, scientists, academicians, and from research establishments in India and abroad.
-Ever since its inception it has contributed the professional expertise in the form of conducting various Technical seminars and workshops for various organisations private and public sector and engineering colleges.
-We are also collaborating and synergizing with various organization to bring about a broader outlook in the fields of engineering, management, emerging technologies like, Nano, Bioinformatics, bio medical, power and energy.
-We are also looking into the social issues like shortage of water, it remedies, and scientific methods for harvesting rain water, by conducting national and international seminar.
+FEE, a registered society in the state of Karnataka for promoting various engineering and management related activities was started in the year 2003.
+The core team of the society has engineers, management professionals, scientists, academicians, and professionals from research establishments in India and abroad.
+Ever since its inception, FEE has contributed with its professional expertise through conducting various technical seminars and workshops for various private and public-sector organizations and engineering colleges.
+It is also collaborating and synergizing with various organizations to bring about a broader outlook in the fields of engineering, management, emerging technologies like nano, bio- informatics, bio-medical, power and energy.
+It is also looking into the social issues like shortage of water, remedies, and scientific methods for harvesting rain water, by conducting national and international seminar.

-FARE is a Registered Society under the K.S.R.
-Act and a Partner Institution of Bharathiar University, Coimbatore (accredited by NAAC with an "A" Grade) as well as being an ISO 9001:2008 certified institution.
-The institute offers students the unique opportunity to do an MBA program that is structured keeping in mind the needs of industry and as such focuses on the more practical aspect of Management thereby providing a real-time feel for the students who undergo the course.
-IT is with this in mind that the faculty body has been chosen in a judicious manner to represent both Academics and Industry.
+FARE is a registered society under the K.S.R.
+Act and a partner institution of Bharathiar University, Coimbatore (accredited by NAAC with an "A" Grade) and an ISO 9001:2008 certified institution.
+The institute offers students the unique opportunity to pursue the MBA program that is structured keeping in mind the needs of industry and focuses on the more practical aspect of management thereby providing a real-world knowledge for the students.
+The faculty has been chosen meticulously to represent both academics and industry.

-Consortium of professional organizations promoted by Foundation for Educational Excellence (FEE) to promote and provide common platform for better interaction of practitioners from diverse domains of science & technology.
-Current focus on Information dissemination of funded Research opportunities for Higher Educational Institutions.
+Consortium of professional organizations is promoted by Foundation for Educational Excellence (FEE) to provide common platform for better interaction between practitioners from diverse domains of science & technology.
+The current focus is on information dissemination of funded research opportunities for higher educational institutions.

-The Institute of Electrical and Electronics Engineers (IEEE) is a professional association.
-It was formed in 1963 from the amalgamation of the American Institute of Electrical Engineers and the Institute of Radio Engineers.
+The Institute of Electrical and Electronics Engineers (IEEE) is a professional association founded in 1963 as a result of the amalgamation of the American Institute of Electrical Engineers and the Institute of Radio Engineers.
 Today, it is the world's largest association of technical professionals with more than 400,000 members in chapters around the world.
-Its objectives are the educational and technical advancement of electrical and electronic engineering, telecommunications, computer engineering and allied disciplines.
+Its objectives include the educational and technical advancement of electrical and electronic engineering, telecommunications, computer engineering and allied disciplines.